 Construction Output in the Euro Area averaged -0.11 percent from 1996 until 2022, reaching an all time high of 44.80 percent in April of 2021 and a record low of -30.80 percent in April of 2020.
 This page provides the latest reported value for - Euro Area Construction Output - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Euro Area Construction Output - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.

-Construction Output in Euro Area is expected to be 2.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Construction Output in Euro Area to stand at 1.90 in 12 months time.
-In the long-term, the Euro Area Construction Output is projected to trend around 2.10 percent in 2020, according to our econometric models.
+Construction Output in Euro Area is expected to be 2.90 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Euro Area Construction Output is projected to trend around 2.70 percent in 2023 and 3.00 percent in 2024, according to our econometric models.